-The ovaries consist of different kinds of tissue (epithelial, germ cells, and sex cord tissue), which may give rise to benign or malignant tumors.
+Ovarian cancer is the most deadly gynecological neoplasm in the United States.
+Risk factors for developing ovarian cancer include genetic predisposition (e.g., / mutation) and hormonal factors (e.g., increased number of lifetime ovulations).
+The ovaries consist of different types of tissue (epithelial, germ cells, and sex cord tissue), which may give rise to benign or malignant tumors.
 Symptoms depend on the type of tissue affected and range from local abdominal discomfort to endocrinological phenomena caused by hormone-producing tumors.
 Metastases of other tumors and lymphomas may also affect the ovaries.
-The most common malignant tumor of the ovaries is serous ovarian cancer, which (with the exception of those who are genetically predisposed) mostly affects older women.
-The lack of early symptoms of ovarian cancers often delays diagnosis, resulting in an unfavorable prognosis.
+The most common malignant tumor of the ovaries is serous ovarian cancer, which primarily affects older women (median age of diagnosis is 63 years).
+The lack of early symptoms of ovarian cancer often delays diagnosis, resulting in an unfavorable prognosis.
 Ovarian cancers primarily metastasize intraperitoneally and later become noticeable mostly due to increasing abdominal girth caused by malignancy-related ascites.
 Treatment generally involves radical surgical removal of the tumor and chemotherapy.

 - Lifetime prevalence of malignant ovarian cancer: 1–2%

 - Ovarian cancer is the second most common gynecological cancer (after endometrial cancer) but causes the most deaths (with endometrial cancer causing the second most).

 - Median age at diagnosis of ovarian cancer: 63 years

 - Incidence rates highest in non-Hispanic white women

 Epidemiological data refers to the US, unless otherwise specified.